- ● Acne is the primary cause of scarring irrespective of age, gender and skin type.

 - ● An estimated 90% of the global population experiences acne during teenage years and end up getting scars on face, forehead, nose, chest, back etc.

-- ● Acne scars are permanent changes in the texture of the skin after an acne breakout subsides.
+- ● These scars are permanent changes in the texture of the skin after an acne breakout subsides.

-- ● Acne scars leave visible signs in the form of pits or elevated scars.
+- ● Acne scars leave visible signs in the form of pits, elevated scars or visible marks.

 - ● Acne scars are treatable by a dermatologist.
-Depending on the type of acne scars, treatment may take anywhere between 3 to 24 months.
+Depending on the type of acne scars, treatment may take anywhere between 3 and 24 months.

 What Are Acne Scars?

-As the follicles (or pores) get further inflamed, it instigates a disruption in the follicle wall.
+Inflammation of the follicles (or pores) instigates a disruption in the follicle wall.
 Deeper lesions develop when there is a break in the wall of the pore, triggering the discharge of infected material into the adjacent tissue.
 The natural tendency of the skin is to heal on its own.
-It attempts to produce new collagen fibres to repair the lesions.
+It attempts to produce new collagen fibers to repair the lesions.
 The process of repair may not always be flawless and smooth, which leads to the formation of acne scars.